 Subsidized Fitness Studio Memberships

 Being physically active contributes to a healthy lifestyle!
 Richmond Hill Mobility Accessibility Foundation is proud to offer subsidized gym memberships to persons with disabilities who live in Richmond Hill.
-The cost to the applicant is $45.00 for a 6 month Fitness (studio only) or a Fitness Plus (includes pool use) membership.
+The cost to the applicant is $35.00 for a 6 month Fitness (studio only) or a Fitness Plus (includes pool use) membership.
 RH Mobility covers the remainder of the cost.
 Due to COVID restrictions are in place.

 RH Mobility has also funded accessible exercise equipment housed at the Ed Sackfield Fitness Center for residents to enjoy, including a MotoMed Arm and Leg Exerciser, and an Uppertone machine.
 RH Mobility has also funded change tables, lifts and water wheelchairs at other Richmond Hill Community Centers.